-Insomnia, or the inability to sleep, can be as debilitating as going without food, water or exercise.
+Insomnia, or the inability to fall or stay sleep, can be as debilitating as going without food, water or exercise.
 For seniors, lying awake for hours while the rest of the world sleeps is not only boring and isolating, it’s also bad for our immune system, energy level and mental health.
 Insomnia can lead to susceptibility to illness, depression and irritability.
 It interferes with social activities and can lead to memory loss.

 - Avoid daytime naps.